nakulbgari/nakulbgari/README.md

-- 👋 Hi, I’m @nakulbgari
+- 👋 Hi, I’m @nakulbagri
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data analyst or Data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SQL and Ms Excel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data related work
-- 📫 How to reach me ...
+- 📫 How to reach me my insta_id :- _nakulbagri_ or email :- ashubagri039@gmail.com

 <!---
 nakulbgari/nakulbgari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.